 Stringer played 19 matches for Yorkshire from 1967 to 1969, before moving to Leicestershire and making 37 appearances.
-A right-arm, fast medium bowler, he took 88 wickets at 31.50, with a best of 5-43 for Leicestershire against his old county Yorkshire.
+A right arm, fast medium bowler, he took 88 wickets at 31.50, with a best of 5 for 43 for Leicestershire against his old county Yorkshire.

 East Bierley made little impact in the league in the sixties, flirting with relegation in 1966.
 But, they had some fine performers.

-Redfearn was an effervescent performer who was worth his weight in gold as a team player.
-He scored runs and took the difficult wickets to provide balance to the team in his ten-year spell at the club.
+Brian Redfearn was an effervescent performer who was worth his weight in gold as a team player.
+He scored runs and took the difficult wickets to provide balance to the team in his ten year spell at the club.

 Quality players like Joe Phillips, formerly of Bradford Park Avenue, and Dennis Bateson both had cameo careers with East Bierley.

-In 1968 the 57-year-old Johnny Lawrence took 54 wickets for Bierley with his characteristic leg break and googlies in a struggling side.
-Lawrence first made his name in the Bradford Cricket League in the 1930s, but was not able to break into the strong Yorkshire side, though he played in their Second Eleven.
+In 1968, the 57 year old Johnny Lawrence took 54 wickets for Bierley with his characteristic leg break and googlies in a struggling side.
+Lawrence first made his name in the Bradfgord League in the 1930s, but was not able to break into the strong Yorkshire side though he played in their Second Eleven.

 He qualified by residence to play for Somerset at the end of 1939 but then had to wait until after World War II before making his debut, by which time he was 35 years old.

-He was an instant success in Somerset's 1946 side, winning his county cap in his first season, scoring 968 first-class runs and taking 66 wickets.
-The wickets were fewer and more expensive in 1947, but he took his first five-wicket haul in an innings with six for 53 against Hampshire at Weston-super-Mare.
+He was an instant success in Somerset's 1946 side, winning his cap in his first season, scoring 968 runs and taking 66 wickets.
+The wickets were fewer and more expensive in 1947, but he took his first five-wicket haul in an innings with six for 53 against Hampshire at Weston-Super-Mare

 Lawrence went on to have a fine first class career as a genuine all rounder with 9,185 runs to his name in addition to a wicket haul of 798.
 After retirement he ran a well respected coaching school.

-His 675 runs at 48.21 in 1970 should have ensured a better season for Bierley, especially with pace bowler Roy Gilchrist in their ranks and firing on all cylinders.
+His 675 runs at 48.21 in 1970 should have ensured a better season for Bierley, especially with pace bowler Roy Gilchrist, above, in their ranks and firing on all cylinders.